HL7/fhircast-docs/docs/index.md

 }
 ```

 The subscriber SHOULD respond to the notification with an appropriate HTTP status code.
-In the case of a successful notification, the subscriber responds with an HTTP 200; otherwise, the subscriber SHOULD responD with an HTTP error status code.
+In the case of a successful notification, the subscriber responds with an HTTP 200; otherwise, the subscriber SHOULD respond with an HTTP error status code.
 The Hub MAY use these statuses to track synchronization state.

 ```
 HTTP/1.1 200 Accepted